ferbal02/testcardsgame/README.md

 ## Swagger UI
 To use the swagger UI, run the service and open this URL with your browser "http://localhost:8080/swagger/v1"

-**The interface only works from localhost, as no CORSS issues have been considered**
+**The interface only works from localhost, as no CORS issues have been considered**

 The UI will show you a description of the 3 operations available with a friendly interface to interact with it.
 - /deck -> Create new deck  and returns the new deck as reponse.
 (POST request)